openplans/openblock-old/docs/main/scraper_tutorial.rst

 Advantages
 ~~~~~~~~~~

-What does this framework buy you?
-The advantage of using
+What does this framework buy you, compared to the "expedient hack" and
-ebdata.retrieval.scrapers.newsitem_list_detail for such sites is that
+other approaches to scraping?
+You get code for dealing with a lot of
-you get code for dealing with a lot of common cases:
+common cases:

 * There's an ``RssListDetailScraper`` mix-in base class that handles both
   RSS and Atom feeds for the list page, with some support for